Kometa-Team/Kometa/docs/defaults/movie/director.md

 # Director Default Metadata File

-The `- pmm: director` Metadata File is used to dynamically create collections based on the most popular directors in your library.
+The `director` Metadata File is used to dynamically create collections based on the most popular directors in your library.

 Example Collections Created: